 Start with the familiar

-There’s no need to go straight for the unique and less common vegetables when trying something new.
-Begin with veg you already like.
+There’s no need to jump off the deep end and go straight for a less common vegetable when trying something new.
+Start with veg you already like.
 If you’re a fan of carrots, why not give sweet potatoes or butternut pumpkin a go?
-They’re great options with a similar sweetness that’ll make the transition easier.
+They’re great options with a similar sweetness that will make the transition easier.

-You could also consider incorporating new vegetables that can blend nicely with your favourite dishes.
-Sprinkle some diced capsicum into your spaghetti sauce or toss a handful of spinach into your go-to brekkie omelette.
-Some great but more subtlety flavoured vegetables that suit this include:
+Consider incorporating new vegetables that can blend nicely with your favourite dishes.
+Sprinkle some diced capsicum into your spaghetti sauce or toss a handful of spinach into your brekkie omelette.
+Some great but more mild flavoured vegetables that suit this include:

 Try different cooking methods

 When trying a new veg, look up the best way to cook it, being careful not to overcook it!
-For example, a commonly misunderstood veg is the Brussels sprout, often overcooked making it taste bitter.
+For example, a commonly misunderstood veg is the Brussels sprout.
+It’s often overcooked, making it taste bitter.
 One of the best ways to cook Brussels sprouts is to roast them with a little olive oil for around 30 minutes.
 They will come out tasting nutty, with a soft middle and crunchy outside.

-Switch things up with various cooking techniques, like cooking veggies on the barbie, giving them a sauté, or even trying them raw with a dip.
-Experimentation in the kitchen can help you get a new appreciation for the taste of veg.
+Switch things up with various cooking techniques, like cooking veggies on the BBQ, giving them a sauté, or even trying them raw with a dip.
+Experimenting can help you get a new appreciation for the taste of vegetables.

 Keeping within your budget

 With the cost of living going up, keeping the weekly grocery shop within budget is getting trickier.
-When trying to include new vegetables in your diet you can save money by following these 3 tips:
+When trying to include new vegetables in your diet, save money by following these 3 tips:

-• Pick seasonal vegetables, this means they will be more affordable and at their peak nutritionally.
+- Pick seasonal vegetables.
+This makes them more affordable and at their peak nutritionally.

-• Don’t discount ugly, imperfect or odd vegetables, these are often cheaper and also help to reduce food waste at the farm gate.
+- Don’t discount ugly, imperfect or odd vegetables.
+These are often cheaper and help to reduce food waste at the farm gate.

-• Frozen, canned or dried vegetables are great options too, don’t believe the hype – canned and frozen vegetables are picked at their peak and offer great nutritional benefits, not to mention can be much more affordable.
-A huge benefit with frozen, canned or dried legumes (i.e., spilt peas, lentils or beans) is that you can have them ready to add into a meal, plus they create minimal food waste, meaning they are great value for money.
+- Frozen, canned or dried vegetables are great options too.
+Don’t believe the hype – canned and frozen vegetables are picked at their peak and offer great nutritional benefits.
+They can also be much more affordable.
+A huge benefit with frozen, canned or dried legumes (i.e., spilt peas, lentils or beans) is that they make great pantry staples.
+You can have them ready to add into a meal, plus they create minimal food waste, making them great value for money.

 Tip: When picking canned vegetables look for salt-reduced or no-added salt options, and rinse thoroughly before use.